Testing Requirements in EPA Regulations

 $50 for non-members

 Group rates are available: Each purchased webcast is to be viewed by only one student.
 If you would like multiple viewers, separate purchases must be made.
-A group rate of $150 for TNI members or $210 for non-members is available for groups of 5 or more students at a single location.
+A group rate of $150 for TNI members or $210 for non-members is available for groups of 5-10 students at a single location.
 Click here to purchase this webcast at the group rate.

 TNI Members: you must be logged-in to the website to receive the member rate.